aerickt/lapwing-for-beginners/src/Chapter-15.md

 ## Prefix priority

 Sometimes a given steno outline can have both a word and a prefix that it can represent.
-For example, to write the simple word "by" you may want to use `PWAOEU`.
+For example, to write the simple word "by" the obvious steno outline is `PWAOEU`.
 However, there also exists the "bi-" prefix as in the words "bicycle" `PWAOEU/SAOEUBG/-L`, "bifurcate" `PWAOEU/TPUR/KAEUT`, and "bilateral" `PWAOEU/HRA/TER/KWRAL`.

-From a prefix perspective, these are not used correctly since the prefixes are not altering a root word semantically.
+> **NOTE:** these examples with the `PWAOEU` aren't all being used correctly from a prefix perspective (they aren't altering a root word semantically).
 However, from a syllabic splitting perspective, these are correct.

 Therefore, it makes sense to assign a different stroke other than `PWAOEU` to the word "by".
-Otherwise, you may lead to conflicts like:
+Otherwise, if `PWAOEU` is used for the prefix and the word, conflicts such as the following can arise:

 * `PWAOEU/SAOEUBG/-L/-G`
   * Can be the word "bicycling"